sylvainhalle/Bullwinkle/README.md

 First make sure you have the following installed:

 - The Java Development Kit (JDK) to compile.
-BeepBeep was developed and tested on version 6 of the JDK, but it is probably safe to use any later version.
+Bullwinkle was developed and tested on version 6 of the JDK, but it is probably safe to use any later version.
 Moreover, it most probably compiles on the JDK 5, although this was not tested.